salarrbl/Second-brain/02-Programming/Bash/Cool Scripts.md

 echo "Text extracted and copied to clipboard."
 ```

-# search and speak word's in a file
+# search and Say word's in a file
 ```shell
 #!/usr/bin/env bash
 word=$1